txemi/python_audio_synth_playground/README.md

 # python_music_test

-Exec play_some_intervals for some tone playing testing
+Exec play_some_intervals for some tone playing testing.
+You should listen some intervals.